RAPZ0D/Machine-Learning-with-R-programming/README.md

 - **Language Understanding**: NLP facilitates understanding and interpretation of human language, enabling applications such as virtual assistants, chatbots, and question answering systems.

 # Neural Network

+## What is a Neural Network?
+A neural network is a computational model inspired by the structure and functioning of biological neural networks, like the human brain.
+It consists of interconnected nodes, or artificial neurons, organized in layers.
+Each neuron receives input, processes it, and then passes the output to the next layer of neurons.
+Through a process of training on a dataset, neural networks can learn to recognize patterns and make predictions or classifications.